simonhm/IPEDS-E-Resources-Report/README.md

 ## TO DO

 * Improving the API option: check and get electronic collections' GROUPS under services combining with GROUPS under CDI.
-For now, the program is only getting electronic collections' GROUPS under CDI.
+For now, the program is getting electronic collections' GROUPS under CDI.

 ## Maintainers/Sponsors